 You can walk back over the bridge, or simply catch a ferry from Milson's Point back to Circular Quay.
 The walk takes 20 - 30 minutes, depending on photo taking time.

 Take in the views of the Sydney Opera House

-The Sydney Opera House is one of those landmarks which lives up to the hype.
+The Sydney Opera House is one of those landmarks which lives up to the hype and taking in this iconic building is on everyone’s list of things to do in Sydney.
 We've always found it a mesmerising piece of architecture and love seeing it from every different angle possible.